astropy/photutils/docs/detection.rst

     (3668.09661145823, 3649.0, 204.41388592022315)

-Now we will subtract the background and use an instance of :class:`~photutils.DAOStarFinder` to find the stars in the image that have FWHMs of around 3 pixels and have peaks approximately 5-sigma above the background.
-Running this class on the data yields an astropy `~astropy.table.Table` containing the results of the star finder:
+Now we will subtract the background and use an instance of :class:`~photutils.detection.DAOStarFinder` to find the stars in the image that have FWHMs of around 3 pixels and have peaks approximately 5-sigma above the background.
+Running this class on the data yields an astropy `~astropy.table.Table` containing the results of the star
+finder:

 .. doctest-requires:: scipy